-Applications are invited for the twelve places in the 15th COLLEGIUM (5 -12 October 2013).
-Applicants should preferably be under 30 years of age and still, in the broadest sense, involved in the study of cinema.
+Applications are invited for the twelve places in the 19th COLLEGIUM (30 Sept - 7 October 2017).
+Applicants should preferably be under 30 years of age and still, in the broadest sense, pursuing education in cinema.

 The Collegium - whose sessions will be open to all guests of the festival and the general public - is an unconventional experiment in the technique of study.
 It is designed to utilise the unique conditions of the Giornate - a very concentrated one-week event; the possibility to see an extensive collection of rare archival films; the presence in one place and at one time of many (perhaps most) of the world's best qualified experts in film history - scholars, historians, archivists, collectors, critics, academics and just plain enthusiasts.